hedixia/kernel_treelets/README.md

 # Kernel Treelet (KT)
 This repo is under construction.
+It can be used temporarily by copying all .py files to the folder containing executed file.

 Kernel Treelet is an algorithm by combining Kernel Method and Treelet algorithm.
 The document is still in-progress.

-For infomation about Kernel Method, see https://en.wikipedia.org/wiki/Kernel_method
+For more infomation about Kernel Method, see https://en.wikipedia.org/wiki/Kernel_method

-For infomation about Treelet By Ann B. Lee, Boaz Nadler and Larry Wasserman, see https://arxiv.org/pdf/0707.0481.pdf
+For more infomation about Treelet By Ann B. Lee, Boaz Nadler and Larry Wasserman, see https://arxiv.org/pdf/0707.0481.pdf